mori-b/aioconnectors/README.md

 This returns a status (True or False).
 "data" is your message, "binary" is an optional additional binary message in case you want your "data" to be a json for example.
 If your "data" is already a binary, then the "binary" field isn't necessary.
-kwargs contain all the transport instructions for this message, as explained in 5.
+kwargs contain all the transport instructions for this message, as explained in <a href="#send">5-</a>.
 If you set the await\_response kwarg to True, this returns the response, which is a (transport\_json , data, binary) triplet.
 The received transport\_json field contains all the kwargs sent by the peer.
 You can also send messages synchronously, with :